-- A. Corrections-Juvenile Justice Technician-any ten (10) courses in this option including Justice and Public Safety Core Courses. - B. Law Enforcement Planning and Management Technician-any ten (10) courses in this option including Justice and Public Safety Core Courses.

-- C. Legal Assistant Technician-any ten (10) courses in this option, including JPS 362, JPS 460, JPS 464, and JPS 465. - D. Legal Assistant Administrator Certificate-ten (10) courses from areas of Economics, Accounting, Finance and Management. - E. Security Administration Technician-any ten (10) courses in this option including Justice and Public Safety Core Courses.
+- A. Corrections-Juvenile Justice Technician-any ten (10) courses in this option including Justice and Public Safety Core Courses. - B. Law Enforcement Planning and Management Technician-any ten (10) courses in this option including Justice and Public Safety Core Courses. - C. Legal Assistant Technician-any ten (10) courses in this option, including JPS 362, JPS 460, JPS 464, JPS 465, and JPS 480. - D. Legal Assistant Administrator Certificate-ten (10) Legal Assistant option courses in addition to the ten (10) required for the Legal Assistant Technician Certificate for a total of twenty (20) courses. - E. Security Administration Technician-any ten (10) courses in this option including Justice and Public Safety Core Courses.